dbp/rustle/readme.md

 web
 ---

 I've written a very minimal web frontend, using mongrel2 and @erickt's libraries to connect with it.
 It lives in web.rc/web.rs, and it depends upon `mongrel2`, `zmq`, and `tnetstring` being installed from cargo.
-It also obviously requires zeromq and mongrel2 to run.
+It also obviously requires zeromq and mongrel2 (using web.conf) to run.

 how
 ---